 Private and semi-private sessions: Private workshop sessions are currently available for new students or for artists who want to learn or work on a particular technique.
-Come for as little as one hour at $50/hour, or longer for $40/hour.
+Typical sessions are three hours and cost $120, all materials included.
 Let my studio be your workshop to explore new ways of creating your art.

 Call me at 325-213-0925 or e-mail me at firstname.lastname@example.org to schedule your session.
 Thanks!

 Coming from out of town?
 You’ll love San Angelo.
 We have plenty of hotels, restaurants and art attractions.
 Here is the city’s website.

 I can’t wait to see what you create with encaustic!
 See you soon!